Revision Date: 09 August 2017

 Purchase Order Release Authority

-No staff member may dispatch a purchase order to a supplier either verbally or in writing which exceeds his/her dispatch authority until such order is reviewed and approved by personnel who have authority at that level of commitment (preferably attached electronically to the transaction in UTShare).
+No Office of Purchasing staff member may dispatch a purchase order to a supplier either verbally or in writing which exceeds his/her dispatch authority until such order is reviewed and approved by personnel who have authority at that level of commitment (preferably attached electronically to the transaction in UTShare).
 Documents to be attached include:

 - Copy of purchase order